New York City Homelessness: The Basic Facts

 HOW CAN POVERTY BE ADDRESSED?

 Opportunities for enrichment and mentoring can play a critical role in helping children thrive in school and life.
-Quality programs support children’s social and emotional development, helping them grow into adults who are healthy, grounded, and economically self-sufficient.
+Quality programs support children’s social and emotional development, helping them grow into healthy, grounded, and economically self-sufficient.
+(THE POINTS DON’T EXPLAIN HOW TO ADDRESS)

-- Each night thousands of unsheltered homeless people sleep on New York City streets, in the subway system, and in other public spaces.
+- Each night thousands of unsheltered homeless people sleep on New York City streets, in the subway system, and other public spaces.
 There is no accurate measurement of New York City’s unsheltered homeless population, and recent City surveys significantly underestimate the number of unsheltered homeless New Yorkers.
+ANSWER-CREATE SAFE ZONES W VETTED VOLUNTEERS TO PROVIDE PLACES THROUGH WORD OF MOUTH AS VIABLE PLACES FOR SHELTER WITHOUT SCRUTINY

 - Studies show that the large majority of street homeless New Yorkers are people living with mental illness or other severe health problems.